charlesll/Spectra.jl/docs/PreProcessing.rst

 	SplOrder: Integer, the spline coefficient to be used with the Dspline or gcvspline options.
 Default = 3.

+	roi_out: String, "no" or "yes".
+This will result in an additional output matrix containing the y signal in the roi regions of interest, which can then be used to plot and to evaluate the roi provided to the baseline function.

 OUTPUTS:

 (are combined in a tuple in one array if only one output variable is provided)